-About This Institute
+About This Clinic

 UT Health Austin’s Sports and Injury Clinic within the Musculoskeletal Institute diagnoses, treats, and manages sports injuries, including sprains and strains, ligament and tendon tears, fractures, dislocations, concussions, multiligament injuries, tendonitis, joint injuries, injuries that require surgical intervention, and more, in patients (14 years and older).
 Whether you are a weekend warrior, professional athlete, or Saturday morning walker, we tailor your care to your needs to help you get healthy and stay in the game.

 The Sports and Injury Clinic treats all athletes, including adaptive athletes and athletes with disabilities that may have a medical condition or injury that impacts their ability to participate in sports.
 While on active duty in the U.S. Army, Sports Medicine Clinical Director AJ Johnson, MD, cared for combat injured adaptive athletes via the U.S. Armed Forces Sports Program, which includes the World Class Athlete Program and the Integrative Sports Programs.
 Additionally, Dr. Johnson was the team physician for the Men’s and Women’s Wheelchair Basketball teams for the USA delegation in the 2011 Parapan American Games in Guadalajara (Gold Medalists, Men and Women) and the 2012 Paralympic Games in London (Bronze Medalists, Men).